webpack-contrib/image-minimizer-webpack-plugin/README.md

 module.exports = {
   module: {
     rules: [
-      {
+      // You need this, if you are using `import file from "file.ext"`, for `new URL(...)` syntax you don't need it {
         test: /\.(jpe?g|png|gif|svg)$/i,
         type: "asset",
       },
     ],
   },
+  optimization: {
+    minimizer: [
+      // Extend default minimizer, i.e. `terser-webpack-plugin` for JS "...",
+      // We recommend using only for the "production" mode new ImageMinimizerPlugin({
+        minimizer: {
+          implementation: ImageMinimizerPlugin.imageminMinify,
+          options: {
             plugins: [
-    // Make sure that the plugin placed after any plugins that added images new ImageMinimizerPlugin({
-      severityError: "warning", // Ignore errors on corrupted images
-      minimizerOptions: {
-        plugins: ["gifsicle"],
+              "imagemin-gifsicle",
+              "imagemin-mozjpeg",
+              "imagemin-pngquant",
+              "imagemin-svgo",
+            ],
           },
+        },
         // Disable `loader`
         loader: false,
       }),
     ],
+  },
 };
 ```